EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/screen-readers.md

 * Used mostly by people with visual disabilities
 * It converts a digital content to an audio or braille stream
-* Provide some shortcust in order to reduce the reading of the page
+* Provide some shortcuts in order to reduce the reading of the page
-* When the Screen reader reads the content of the page, the speed is at 350 word per minu
+* When the Screen reader reads the content of the page, the speed is at 350 words per minut

 ---

 # Screen Readers

 * How a screen reader is able to communicate with a browser ?
+* Once the HTML stream is downloaded by the browser,
-    * The browser will generate :
+* It will generate :
-    * DOM: Document Object Model
+    * **DOM**: Document Object Model
-    * CSSOM: CSS Object Model
+    * **CSSOM**: CSS Object Model
+    * **Accessibility Tree**
+* We have a direct relation between the **Document Object Model** and the **Accessibility Tree**
-    * Accessibility Tree
+    * If the DOM is not optimal, the Accessibility Tree won't be optimal
+---

+# Screen Readers

-* The Accessibility Tree will be exposed to native Accessibility *driver*
+* The Accessibility Tree will be exposed to native Accessibility *drivers*
     * OSX Accessibility Platform (OSX)
     * UI Automation (Microsoft)
     * MS Active Accessibility (Microsoft)